mosip/documentation/docs/customisation/workflow-customization.md

 ## revoke.ts

-NOTE: This feature is currently disabled in Inji but underlying support for code is available.
+_Note_: This feature is currently disabled in Inji but underlying support for code is available.

 An unique ID can be revoked using Inji.
 For example, if the resident has used a VID to generate VCs and no longer wishes to use the VID, then it can be disabled.
 This state machine will communicate with backend service to disable the VC.